The way you start a project plays a huge role in its success.

 Identify the Roles of Everyone Working on the Project

 Now that you and everyone on your team fully understand the purpose of the project, it is time to start identifying the role of everyone in this project and what they need to accomplish.
-You need to figure out what are the roles that are required to complete this project and who is required for the project to be completed.
+You need to figure out what roles are required to complete this project and who is required for the project to be completed.

 Estimate Tasks of Employees Working on the Project

-To estimate the time of your remote teammates, you need to know how to how to track employees working from home.
+To estimate the time of your remote teammates, you need to know how to track employees working from home.
 With Insightful, you can monitor your employees as if they were sitting right next to you.
 Knowing how to track employees working from home will help you estimate the time it takes your employees to do specific tasks more accurately.
 Plus, you get proof of work, which can help build stronger bonds between you and the stakeholders.

 When you are to allocate a task to a particular person, you need to take their capacity into account.
-You can reference Insightful to show you both how long it took them to complete similar tasks in the past as well as how much available working hours they have in the day.
+You can reference Insightful to show you both how long it took them to complete similar tasks in the past as well as how many available working hours they have in the day.

 Set the Plan of the Project

 The final step of a successful project kickoff is to set the project's plan.
-You have defined the purpose of the project, identified the roles of everyone involved with the project and estimated all of their tasks.
+You have defined the purpose of the project, identified the roles of everyone involved with the project, and estimated all of their tasks.

 It would be best if you estimated how long it would take each employee to finish their part of the project.
 For this, you will need an overview of their tracked time.
-Once you know how long a teammate will be required in a project, you can set a project calendar.
+Once you know how long a teammate will be required on a project, you can set a project calendar.
 The project calendar should include the availability of your teammates, the time they dedicate to other projects, as well as any holidays or days off that might be coming up.

 If you are working with remote employees, include their time zones in the calculation.
 With a project calendar, you will avoid giving too much or too little work to individual employees.